The Spanish bad boys Zipi y Zape, sort of Dennis the Menace squared, first appeared in a comic strip in Pulgarcito magazine in 1947.

 I think you're just supposed to give your brain a rest, let the bizarre imagery flow over you, and wait for the father-son and mother-son couples to hug.

-By the way, in the 3 years since the movie came out, Toni Gomez has lost his androgynous long hair and hunked up a bit.
-He does mostly modeling.
+By the way, since the movie came out, Toni Gomez has lost his androgynous long hair and hunked up a bit.
+His photos online mostly show him modeling and kissing girls.

 Wait -- why is it the Captain's Island?
 There is no captain.....